Smurf/crispin/README.md

 ### Recipes

 Recipes are a JSON file.
 The recipe reflects the folder structure of the `template-dir`.
-The files in the directories are Jinja2 templates.
+The files in the directories are Jinja2 templates. **These files are concatinated in the order that they are listed.**

 > **NOTE:** This `template-dir` can be defined at  usage time.
 See [usage](#Usage) for details.
 This is **not recommended**.